Li Jinghao

 Li Jinghao (李景浩 (Lǐ Jǐnghào), Korean: 리경호; Hanja: 李景浩; born July 1961) is a Chinese politician of Korean ethnicity.
-He is the head of the Jilin Provincial United Front Work Department and a member of the Standing Committee of the CPC Jilin Provincial Committee.
-He entered the workforce in August 1983 and joined the Communist Party of China in March 1989.
+He is the head of the Jilin Provincial United Front Work Department and a member of the Chinese Communist Party Provincial Standing Committee of Jilin.
+He entered the workforce in August 1983 and joined the Chinese Communist Party in March 1989.

 Biography

 Li was born in Antu County, Jilin, China in July 1961.
 In September 1979, he entered Jilin Engineering Institute (now Changchun University of Technology), where he graduated in August 1983.
 He also obtained his Bachelor's degree in Management Economics from Nanyang Technological University in May 2004.

 After university, he was assigned to Yanbian Korean Autonomous Prefecture as an official.
 In November 2000 he became the Deputy Communist Party Secretary of Longjing, rising to Communist Party Secretary the next year.
 He served as Deputy Mayor of Yanbian Korean Autonomous Prefecture in February 2007, and six years later promoted to the Mayor position.
 In May 2017 he was appointed the head of the Jilin Provincial United Front Work Department and a member of the Standing Committee of the CPC Jilin Provincial Committee.

 He was a member of the 12th National People's Congress.
-He is an alternate member of the 19th Central Committee of the Communist Party of China.
+He is an alternate member of the 19th Central Committee of the Chinese Communist Party.